-- An estimated 1 in 3 cats and 1 in 10 dogs is likely to develop kidney disease in their lifetime.
+- It is estimated that over 1 in 3 cats and 1 in 10 dogs will develop kidney disease in their lifetimes.
 Recent studies suggest kidney disease is even more common and until now has been under-recognized. - Your veterinarian is your best partner in helping protect your pet's kidney function and will work with you to manage your pet's health. - Kidney disease can be subtle.
-Make sure to report any changes in your pet's behavior, eating, drinking, peeing, or pooping to help your veterinarian monitor changes in your pet's condition. - Dehydration can make kidney disease worse, so your veterinarian may give you tips for keeping your pet hydrated.
-Never reduce access to fresh water unless directed by your veterinarian! - Pet Health Network's parent company, IDEXX, has a new SDMA blood test that enables the identification of chronic kidney disease in cats and dogs months or even years earlier than traditional methods.
+Make sure to report any changes in your pet's behavior, eating, drinking, peeing or pooping to help your veterinarian monitor changes in your pet's condition. - Dehydration can make kidney disease worse, so your veterinarian may give you tips for keeping your pet hydrated.
+Never reduce access to fresh water unless directed by your veterinarian! - There is a new kidney screening test, the IDEXX SDMATM Test, that enables the identification of chronic kidney disease in cats and dogs months or even years earlier than traditional methods.
 Ask your veterinarian about screening your cats and dogs with this test today.